suyash144/titans/README.md

 So by training the small MLP at test time, the neural network can flexibly adapt to learn and memorise new information.
 The paper also introduces lots of interesting interpretations of standard optimisation procedures:
 - Surprise-based memory update.
 They define surprise as the gradient of the memory module parameters, so this is equivalent to gradient descent.
-- Incorporating momentum in the gradient descent optimiser is akin to including a window of 'past surprise' as well as current surprise.
+- Incorporating momentum in the gradient descent optimiser is likened to including a window of 'past surprise' as well as current surprise.
 - Forgetting mechanism via a parameter ($\alpha$) that controls how much weight should be given to incorporatng new information vs keeping existing information.
-This becomes important when the memory module approaches its memory capacity (which intuitively is proportional to the overall 'capacity', in the deep learning sense, of the network).
+This becomes important when the memory module approaches its memory capacity (which intuitively is likely to be proportional to the overall 'capacity', in the deep learning sense, of the network).
 It is equivalent to weight decay and is closely related to the gating mechanism in modern RNNs.

 ### My implementation